wlinna/Arkhados/README.md

 ## ToDos and contribution ideas ##

 If you want to contribute, great!
-Here's big list of ideas I'd love to see in Arkhados.
-Some of there are something that I'm going to implement myself anyway but I can't do all of them since I have to focus on core features.
+Here's  a big list of ideas I'd love to see in Arkhados.
+Some of them are something that I'm going to implement myself anyway, but I can't do all of them since I have to focus on core features.

 I will add more to this list and give more details on unexplained